 So, if you take out at least basic hospital cover before you turn 31, you’ll always just pay the best rate possible through your provider.
 For every year you wait after age 31, your premiums will increase by 2%.
 Hence, if you waited 10 years after age 31, you’d end up paying 20% more for your premium.

 Am I Penalised for Switching Private Health Insurance Providers?

 There is no penalty for switching private health insurance providers.
 Your Lifetime Health Cover (LHC) won’t be affected, and you won’t need to go through any waiting periods again.

 The only time you may need to re-sit your waiting periods is if you are taking out a higher level of insurance.
 For example if your previous cover didn’t include heart surgery but your new one does, there may be a waiting period.

 How Do I Find the Best Private Health Insurance?

 Look no further!
 Billy Sumo may never have made it as a champion sumo wrestler, but he’s at the top of the game when it comes to helping Aussies save money.
-If you want to find the best deal for private health insurance, let Billy compare prices for you.
+If you want to find the best deal for private health insurance from our panel of insurers, let Billy compare prices for you.
 It’s as easy as that!